- Become a lead teacher, instructional supervisor, curriculum specialist or department head

 Find Your Counselor

-Master in Education (M.Ed.) with a specialization in Instructional Leadership prepares experienced K-12 teachers for instructional leadership roles such as lead teachers, instructional supervisors, curriculum specialists and department heads.
-The M.Ed. is a 36 credit hour degree (not leading to certification) for elementary and secondary teachers in both general and vocational education.
+Master of Education (M.Ed.) with a specialization in Instructional Leadership prepares experienced PK-12 teachers for instructional leadership roles such as lead teachers, instructional supervisors, curriculum specialists, and department heads.
+The M.Ed. is a 33 credit hour degree (not leading to certification) for elementary and secondary teachers in both general and vocational education.

 It is designed to enhance the instructional and leadership skills of candidates so that they become master teachers who can model effective practices, analyze and evaluate curriculum and instruction, and provide help and guidance to other pre-service and in-service teachers.